Enric Florit Zacarías

 - July 2021.
 Abelian surfaces, Siegel modular forms, and the Paramodularity Conjecture.
 Master's Thesis.

 I studied abelian varieties and their associated representations and L-functions, in order to connect them to modular forms.
 The construction of Eichler and Shimura is treated and the statement of modularity for elliptic curves and GL(2)-type abelian varieties is given.
 Then I moved on to studying Siegel paramodular forms and stated the paramodularity conjecture for abelian surfaces with trivial endomorphism ring.
-The code written to check the first known case of the conjecture has lots of room for improvement, and I want to rewrite it in the following months to improve efficiency (and possibly allow for a full check of paramodularity in level 277).
+The code written to check the first known case of the conjecture has lots of room for improvement, and I want to rewrite it at some point to improve efficiency (and possibly allow for a full check of paramodularity in level 277).
 The document can be found here, you can also see my slides.

 - November 2020.
-A database of isogeny graphs, with Gerard Finol.
+A database of isogeny graphs.
+3rd BYMAT.
+Poster with Gerard Finol.

 We computed genus 1 supersingular isogeny graphs for p up to 30,000 and isogeny degrees 2,3,5,7,11, complementing some of the work done in Adventures in Supersingularland (Arpin et al., 2019).
 Some tables with the relevant properties are available from isogenies.enricflorit.com, and the full database (including adjacency matrices) is available from Zenodo (DOI 10.5281/zenodo.4304044).
 We also presented the main ideas as a poster at the third BYMAT conference.